 Being advantageously located halfway between Edo (Tokyo) and Kyoto further advanced the growth of the craft.
 Because each step is assigned to different artisans, including wood turners, lacquerers and maki-e painters, it is possible to produce a great number of handcrafted items.

-Much of the decorative work is arabesque leaf patterns and glowing images from nature done in maki-e gold and silver lacquer decorations.
-Everything is done with great accuracy right down to the finest details of turnery and cabinetry.
-A needle box small enough to sit on the palm of the hand, for example, even has drawers that work.
+Much of the decorative work consists of arabesque leaf patterns and glowing nature images created using maki-e gold and silver sprinkled lacquer.
+Each piece is accurate down to the finest detail.
+For example, a sewing box small enough to fit in the palm of a hand has tiny drawers that open and close.

-Arabesque patterns, images of flowers and birds, mountains and water landscapes, and other lacquer decorations adorn the Suruga Hinagu doll furniture which is used as decorations for Doll's Day (hina matsuri).
+Arabesque patterns, images of flowers and birds, mountains and water landscapes, and other lacquer decorations adorn the Suruga doll furniture which is used as decorations for the Doll Festival.
 Even the finest details are reproduced in miniature, using such techniques as joinery and lathe work.
-For example, even a sewing box that can fit in the palm of the hand will be a proper box with real working drawers.
+For example, sewing boxes that can fit in the palm of a hand have real working drawers.

 How to make

 Each step in the process is assigned to a different experienced artisan and comprises joinery and lathe work, lacquering, applying the maki-e gold or silver sprinkled lacquer decorations, affixing metal fittings, and finishing.
 The manufacturer manages each step, finishes the items, and makes them into commercial products.